QuentinRa/blog.quentinra.dev/programming/web/javascript/typescript/index.md

 #### Export/Import

-What was exported, can be imported in another file.
+What was exported, can be imported into another file.

 ```typescript
 // file.ts